FrancescoCaracciolo/DivergenceMeter/README.md

 ![image](https://github.com/user-attachments/assets/abe100b6-4d88-46de-838a-f2a8227be1aa)

 ## Worldline calculation
-In Steins;Gate, the divergence is calculated using the difference in gravity value between wordlines.
+In Steins;Gate, the divergence is calculated using the difference in gravity value between worldlines.
 Since I don't have the Reading Steiner (at least to my knowledge), and I have not travelled to any worldline yet, the worldline is **estimated** using world news.
 The news are taken from multiple RSS feeds featuring world news, science news and local news.